TRACK: Las Vegas Motor Speedway (1.5 mile oval) DISTANCE: 267 Laps – STAGE 1: 80 Laps, Stage 2: 80 Laps, FINAL STAGE 107 LAPS, 400.5 Miles)

 In 2018, Kevin Harvick won his first of eight trips to Victory Lane in the March race in Vegas as he led 214 laps that day.
 No one won as many races in 2018 as Harvick.

-Joey Logano won the last spring races and would march to fifth in the final standings at the end of the year in 2019 and the Championship 4 in 2020.
+Joey Logano won the next two spring races and would march to fifth in the final standings at the end of the year in 2019 and the Championship 4 in 2020.

-Also, expect this race to run under mostly green flag conditions.
+The thing is, this race has been run under mostly green flag conditions.
 Last year saw 89% of the race run under green flag conditions.
 2020 saw nine cautions, but three were for stage breaks or a competition caution while the others were for single car incidents.
 The 2019 race saw two caution flags fly — both for stage breaks.
 In the race in 2018, we saw only four cautions fly for just 29 laps.
 The spring race has been tame in nature lately.

-Over the last 10 Cup races in Vegas, Brad Keselowski, Kevin Harvick, Martin Truex Jr. and Joey Logano have combined to win nine of them.
+Over the last 12 Cup races in Vegas, Brad Keselowski, Kevin Harvick, Martin Truex Jr., Joey Logano, Kyle Larson and Denny Hamlin have combined to win 11 of them.

-Also, Penske, SHR and JGR/Furniture Row have won the 11 of the last 12 Vegas races.
+Also, Penske, SHR and JGR/Furniture Row have won the 12 of the last 14 Vegas races.
 The last non team of them to win other than Kurt Busch’s triumph with Chip Ganassi Racing last Fall and Kyle Larson’s (HMS) last spring?
 Roush/Fenway Racing (Carl Edwards) in 2011.

 Stage 2 Success

-Joey Logano’s spring win in 2019 was the first time that a Cup winner was under the age of 30 in any of the last 14 races run at the track.
+Joey Logano’s spring win in 2020 was the first time that a Cup winner was under the age of 30 in any of the previous 42 races run at the track.
 Kyle Larson was the only other one to do so last year at 28 years of age.
-Do we see a third straight spring race winner under the age of 30 will be contending for the win on Sunday.
+Do we see a third straight spring race winner under the age of 30?

-21 of the last 22 Cup races in Vegas resulted in a past champion winning.
+22 of the last 24 Cup races in Vegas resulted in a past champion winning.
 The only non title winner to have won at Vegas?
 Carl Edwards (twice) and Denny Hamlin (September 2021).